yegor256/blog/_drafts/cli.md

 users to learn two formats: one for command line options, another one for the configuration file.
-We learn just one and use it interchangeably either when we call the tool "manually" or when we configure its behaviour in the file with defaults.
+We learn just one and use it interchangeably either when we call the tool "manually" or when we configure its behavior in the file with defaults.

 By the way, it's possible to configure the behavior of `xcop` globally creating the file `~/.xcop` (in the home directory of the user).
 The